-Plastic is the plague odd our times; we can’t live with without it and can’t live with it.
+Plastic is the plague off our times; we can’t live without it and can’t live with it.
 So, what should we do?
-Avoid bottle water where possible, there are bottle purification systems you can buy and use when away which mean you can fill them up from a hotel tap.
+Avoid bottled water where possible, there are bottle purification systems you can buy and use when away which means you can fill them up from a hotel tap.

-Don’t use plastic bags – take a couple of bags for life you when you travel or just fill up your rucksack when you go shopping
+Don’t use plastic bags – take a couple of bags for life with you when you travel, or just fill up your rucksack when you go shopping

 Litter, if you see it pick it up.
 Just because someone doesn’t care doesn’t mean that we should ignore it.
-If we all picked up one piece of litter everyday there would be a whole lot less to get washed into streams, river and eventually the sea.
+If we all picked up one piece of litter everyday there would be a whole lot less that end up in streams, rivers and eventually the sea.

 Turn the lights off!
 Do we really need all those lights on?

 Flush the loo less.
-We don’t have to flush the toilet every time we have pee.
+We don’t have to flush the toilet every time we have to pee.